shamrockhoax/mazedecoder/readme.md

 # Deobfuscating Maze's Control Flow Obfuscations
 This is the source code related to my blogpost published over at [Crowdstrike's blog]().
 Forgive me, but currently the source code is written using Python 2.7.

+*Approaches*
+Currently, only the Byte-search Method discussed in the blog post is covered.
+Eventually, I'd like to add a few other approaches.

 * Bytesearch Method
    * Relies upon searching for specific bytes to identify the obfuscations
    * bytesearch/maze_cfg_cleanup.py
        * Execute this script to decode the IDB

+ *Hashes*
+ * 2a6c602769ac15bd837f9ff390acc443d023ee62f76e1be8236dd2dd957eef3d

 ## Further Reading